Browser Emulator and Simulator by Browserling

 Why use a browser emulator/simulator?

 Browser emulators/simulators are primarily used in cross-browser testing.
 Developers and QA teams often don't want to install a bunch of real browsers, so they install a browser emulator or a browser simulator software package.
-This package installs software that tries to behave like a real browser but it often has glitches and doesn't really work like a real browser because real browsers are much more complex.
+This package contains software that tries to behave just like a real browser but it often has glitches and doesn't really work like a real browser because real browsers are much more complex.
 The result is that an emulator/simulator produces results that are close to a real browser but it doesn't really render a web page exactly like the original native browser.
 That's why it's best not to use an emulator or a simulator and it's recommended to stick to real browsers.

-Try a real browser!
+Try a Real Browser!

-When you load a browser, you'll be on our free trial version that limits the browser sessions to just three minutes.
+When you load a browser, you'll be accessing our free trial version that limits the browser sessions to just three minutes.
 You can unlock unlimited browser sessions and more real platforms and real browsers by getting a developer or team plan.

 Our customers who have a developer or team plan include: